What is Narcotics Anonymous

 - A. has no opinion on outside issues; hence the N.A. name ought never to be drawn into public controversy.

 - Our public relations policy is based on attraction rather than promotion; we need always maintain personal anonymity at the level of press, radio, and films.

 - Anonymity is the spiritual foundation of all our Traditions, ever reminding us to place principles before personalities.

 12-Step Program At Level Up West Palm

-At Level Up West Palm Beach, we passionately believe that the best chances of success at addiction recovery are when clients are given the right tools.
+At Level Up Palm Beach County, we passionately believe that the best chances of success at addiction recovery are when clients are given the right tools.